 Your canine is free to run, play and swim off-leash at Performance Pups Freshwater Dog Beach in Dania Beach.
 This fenced lakeside beach is a pay-to-play area, so expect a fee of $5 per dog.
 Once your wet friend has worked up a thirst, head to the patio of The Field Irish Pub & Eatery for drinks and good pub grub.

-Rest up for another day of fun at this dog-friendly Airbnb with a pool.
-Nightly rates start at $98.
+Rest up for another day of fun at this Tiki Retreat Beach House with a pool.
+Dogs of any size are allowed for no additional fee.

 9. Minnesota Point